patrickjuchli/basic-ftp/README.md

 Get or set the socket for the data connection.
 When setting a new socket the current one will be closed and all listeners will be removed.

+`get/set encoding`

+Get or set the encoding applied to all incoming and outgoing messages of the control connection.
+This encoding is also applied to parsing a list response over the data connection.
+Possible values are `utf8`, `latin1`, `ascii`.
+Default is `utf8`.

 `handle(command, handler)`

 Send an FTP command and register a handler function to handle all subsequent responses and socket events until the task is rejected or resolved. `command` may be undefined.
 This returns a promise that is resolved/rejected when the task given to the handler is resolved/rejected.
 This is the central method of this library, see the example below for a more detailed explanation.